csdev/conch/README.md

 .Type         # The commit type
-.Scope        # The commit scope (may be empty) .Description  # The commit description (may be empty)
+.Scope        # The commit scope (may be empty) .Description  # The commit description (may be empty) .Body         # The remainder of the commit message, excluding any footers (may be empty) .Footers      # The footers, as a list of {Token, Value} pairs (may be empty)
 ```

 Additionally, you may use `\t` and `\n` to insert tabs and newlines.